 With specific regard to the quarry operation, an acceptable phosphorus load may be achievable without resorting to physical and chemical treatment through pumping schedule management.
 It may be possible to operate pumps on a schedule that meets the TMDL for the summer period.
 If warranted through monitoring, it may be appropriate to revise the TMDL following implementation and adherence to a pumping schedule.
 Treatment of the terminal pool with aluminum compounds to reduce the phosphorus level should be evaluated.
 If monitoring indicates that internal loading is a significant component of the phosphorus load in the terminal pool, inactivation of bottom sediments with aluminum compounds or vertical mixing of the pool water may reduce phosphorus to an acceptable level.
+Alternatively, physical/chemical treatment of the terminal pool water may be necessary to maintain loadings at an acceptable level consistent with the WLA incorporated into the TMDL while accommodating ongoing quarry operations.

 Several management alternatives that can be used to reduce phosphorus loading in this system are provided below.
 For additional information regarding specific management techniques, the reader is referred to the EPA document Managing Lakes and Reservoirs (28).
-It should be noted that since a Diagnostic/Feasibility report was not prepared for Cedar Pond, not all management alternatives presented are appropriate for use for Cedar Pond and a feasibility assessment will be required before complete and appropriate implementation can occur.
+It should be noted that since a Diagnostic/Feasibility report was not prepared for Cedar Pond, not all management alternatives presented are appropriate for use for Linsley Pond and a feasibility assessment will be required before complete and appropriate implementation can occur.

 Table 8.
-Potential Management Options
+Potential Management Options for Linsley Pond